rust-lang/cargo/src/doc/src/reference/build-scripts.md

 The `error` instruction tells Cargo to display an error after the build script has finished running, and then fail the build.

+ > Note: Build script libraries should carefully consider if they want to
+ > use `cargo::error` versus returning a `Result`.
+It may be better to return
+ > a `Result`, and allow the caller to decide if the error is fatal or not.
+ > The caller can then decide whether or not to display the `Err` variant
+ > using `cargo::error`.

 > **MSRV:** Respected as of 1.82

 ### `cargo::warning=MESSAGE` {#cargo-warning}